 Chondroitin: benefits, dosage, contraindications

 Chondroitin sulfate belongs to a class of very large molecules called glycosaminoglycans (GAG).
-Chondroitin is the main constituent of cartilage where it is essential for the formation and maintenance of cartilaginous tissue.
-It can also be found in bones, skin, the cornea, and artery membranes.
-Supplements are generally made from bovine cartilage.
-Chondroitin alleviates symptoms of mild to moderate osteoarthritis and slows its progression.
+Chondroitin is the main component of cartilage where it is essential for the formation and maintenance of cartilaginous tissue.
+It can also be found in bone, skin, the cornea, and the lining of arteries.
+Supplements are typically made from bovine cartilage.
+Chondroitin relieves the symptoms of mild to moderate osteoarthritis, and slows its progression.

 Other name(s)